Cleanup of oil-fouled California beach could take months

 Environmental activists and local officials said it could turn out to be the largest oil spill in 46 years to hit the ecologically sensitive but energy-rich Santa Barbara shoreline, about 125 miles (200 km) northwest of Los Angeles.

-The spill zone lies at the edge of a national marine sanctuary and state-designated underwater preserve teeming with whales, dolphins, sea lions, some 60 species of sea birds and more than 500 species of fish.
-The surrounding waters are shared by nearly two dozen offshore oil platforms.
+The spill zone lies at the edge of a national marine sanctuary and state-designated underwater preserve teeming with whales, dolphin, sea lions, some 60 species of sea birds and more than 500 species of fish.
+The surrounding waters also are shared by nearly two dozen offshore oil platforms.

 The cleanup has been painstaking and arduous.